TKashtanova/x-ray-tube/README.md

 # RAD-44 X-ray Tube Modeling and Simulation

-The repository contains Geant4 models of RAD-44 x-ray tube and phantom irradiation, the data pre-processing and pos-processing scripts, and the algorithm for analytical calculation of beam HVL values based on a given photon energy spectrum.
+The repository contains Geant4 models of RAD-44 x-ray tube and phantom irradiation, data pre-processing and pos-processing scripts, and the algorithm for analytical calculation of beam HVL values based on a given photon energy spectrum.

 The repository was created as a part of a qualifying project at Johns Hopkins University.